 It has taken me to Kansas City, where I co-founded Cultivate Kansas City and spent eight years working with farmers, urban planners, policy makers, and inner-city communities to promote growing food in cities.

-It has taken me to the South of France, where I lived for two years in Plum Village, the monastery of Zen Master Thich Nhat Hanh.
+It has taken me to the South of France, where I lived for two years in Plum Village, the monastery of Vietnamese Zen Master Thich Nhat Hanh.
 There I helped guide the establishment of Happy Farm, where mindfulness and Earth stewardship are cultivated alongside organic vegetables.
 And most recently, it has taken me back to Germany under a heading of “healing and seeing anew.”

 I have worked with refugees in Berlin and in Kansas City.
-I have taught sustainable urban design at the University of Missouri, discovered the joys of mediation in a restorative justice program, and volunteered in a prison rehabilitation program, walking with inmates the often difficult journey toward self-acceptance and self-love.
+I have taught sustainable urban design at the University of Missouri, discovered the healing power of mediation in a restorative justice program, and volunteered in a prison rehabilitation program, walking with inmates the often difficult journey toward self-acceptance and self-love.

 When I discovered mindfulness practice and meditation, a spiritual path opened up and I began looking inward at the role my mind plays in shaping my experience.
 In meditation I observed the endless train of thoughts passing through my mind and practiced letting go of them, not identifying with them so much.
 I gradually experienced a new freedom and peace and my life started to change in fundamental ways.